Monge-Amp\`ere gravitating fluids. Least action principles and particle systems: Main results

-Passing to the limit as the number of particles tends to infinity, one does not work anymore with $k$-mappings, but with fluids, i.e.\ probability measures on $\Rd.$ In fact, we shall look at probability measures on $(\Rd)^k,$ i.e.\ fluids of $k$-mappings.
+Passing to the limit as the number of particles tends to infinity, one does not work anymore with individual particles, but with fluids, i.e.\ probability measures on the state space.
+In fact, we shall look at probability measures on $(\Rd)^k,$ i.e.\ fluids of $k$-mappings.
 We call these probability measures: $k$-fluids.
 Keeping $k$-mappings is essential to trace the effect of optimal transport.
 However, the relevant system to be observed is not the $k$-fluid, which contains the full details of the history of the $k$ particles that are necessary to play with optimal transport, but its one-particle marginal measure on $\Rd.$

-We do not perform the limit $ \epsilon\to 0.$ Neither do we look at the limit $k\to \infty,$ nor at the one-particle marginal projection of the $k$-fluid, leaving these steps to a forthcoming investigation.
-We only look at the fluid analog of the above action functional $A^ \epsilon,$ which is
+We do not perform the limit $ \epsilon\to 0.$ Neither do we look at the limit $k\to \infty,$ nor at the one-particle marginal projection of the $k$-fluid, leaving these steps to forthcoming investigations.
+We only look at the fluid analogue of the above action functional $A^ \epsilon,$ which is